 top of page

-Sahar’s work has been featured in solo and group exhibitions internationally.
-She has received several awards and fellowships, including Second Place in the 2025 Edward F. Hayes Advanced Research Forum at The Ohio State University and support from the National Endowment for the Arts (NEA) for Project M at the Watershed Center for the Ceramic Arts.
-Other honors include the Maxwell Hanrahan Foundation Scholarship, and full scholarships to the Penland School of Craft and the Arrowmont School of Arts and Crafts through the Windgate and TCN Fellowships.
+She has received several awards and fellowships, including Second Place in the 2025 Edward F. Hayes Advanced Research Forum at The Ohio State University.
+She was selected for Project M at the Watershed Center for the Ceramic Arts, a program supported by the National Endowment for the Arts.
+Additional honors include the Maxwell Hanrahan Foundation Scholarship and full scholarships to the Penland School of Craft and the Arrowmont School of Arts and Crafts through the Windgate and TCN Fellowships.

-Sahar is currently a Post-MFA Scholar in the Department of Art at The Ohio State University
+Sahar Tarighi is currently a Post MFA Scholar in the Department of Art at The Ohio State University.

 1.jpg